Please Add Preloader

 It was interesting to learn about the childhood of Dolly Parton & look around one of her former tour buses.

-While it’s true I had actually attended a royal garden part at Buckingham Palace many years ago I was certainly not on close terms with the family.
-So whilst one might feel sad at the death of a person I cant honestly say I felt any degree of personal grief as I did not know her.
+So whilst one might feel sad at the death of a person.
+I cant honestly say I felt any degree of personal grief as I did not know her.

-It actually started to get awkward as it went on as we were also grilled on other aspects of current royal family life which I really know nothing about.
-Bit of a disconnect really as many of the American folk we encountered seemed to think we would have some sort of insider knowledge & seemed shocked that we weren’t that bothered.
+Bit of a disconnect really.
+As many of the American folk we encountered seemed to think we would have some sort of insider knowledge.
+Not sure why they assumed this & seemed shocked that we weren’t that bothered.

 We walked our socks off around the park, rode the steam train & ate nice food.
 I did indulge in a pink cord jacket in the Dolly Shop & its proved a useful wardrobe addition.